saittam/aoc/README.md

 compiling (some due to Rust version incompatibilities or because I lost the actual version of the code that produced the solution).
 I figured it still makes sense to centralize all the AoC code I have in a single repository for future reference.
-Perhaps I will go back and fix up the gaps and issued at some point.
+Perhaps I will go back and fix up the gaps and issues at some point.